A Miracle Grows in Kenya

 “How inspired am I going to feel about a piece of irrigation equipment?”
 I wondered, as our van bumped across the African savannah.

-Despite raising my family among the cornfields of Iowa, I know very little about farming - let alone about farming in Kenya.
+Despite raising my family among the cornfields of Iowa, I know very little about farming.
+Let alone about farming in Kenya.

-After an hour of driving through fields and farmland, we turned a small dirt road, stopping in front of a modest home.
+After an hour of driving through fields and farmland, we turned onto a small dirt road, stopping in front of a modest home.

-The door opened and three kids bounced out, followed by a young mother wearing a Kickstart baseball hat and matching skirt.
+The door opened and three kids bounced out, followed by a young mother wearing a KickStart baseball hat and matching skirt.
 Her skirt’s print was images of women watering their gardens.
 She was the perfect walking advertisement.

 In just one season, they reaped a huge harvest.
 They ate well and sold extra crops to their neighbors.
 With the new income, Peninah said proudly, Kennedy, her oldest son, is now attending secondary school.
 All three children are now enrolled, actually.

 Peninah’s story is all too common.
 In Sub-Saharan Africa, most of the rural poor struggle to survive as subsistence farmers.
 About one in five people were facing hunger in Africa in 2020, and Lancelot estimates almost 130,000 children worldwide will die from malnutrition due to COVID-19.
 It’s estimated that 40 million people in Africa could benefit from this simple pump.
 The needs are dire.